jeog/TDAmeritradeAPI/README.md

 ### Errors & Exceptions
 - - -
 Before discussing authentication and access it's important to understand how the library handles errors and exceptional states.
-Almost all exceptional/error states will cause exceptions to be thrown:
+All exceptional/error states from the C++ interface will cause exceptions to be thrown:

 - Library Exceptions:
     - ```APIExcetion``` : base class and generic exceptions
         - ```LocalCredentialException``` : an issue creating/loading/storing/using credentials
         - ```ValueException``` : bad/invalid argument to a function or constructor (checked locally)
+        - ```TypeException``` : type inconsistency of a proxy object
+        - ```MemoryError``` : error allocating memory within the ABI layer
         - ```APIExecutionException``` : a general error connecting/communicating with the server, these exceptions tend to be the result of some low(er) level failure with the connection
             - ```AuthenticationException``` : an error authenticating with the server